 The distribution of the various energy sources used by humans since the start of the XIX century to the present is shown in the illustration:

 Since the 80s, “new” renewable energies (wind and solar, mainly) have been gradually added to the global energy mix alongside hydraulic power, which emerged at the beginning of the XX century.
 These new sources of energy should play a key role in the trend toward diversification of the energy mix and help to solve the dilemma between an unsustainable energy model and ever-increasing global demand.

 2. The energy dilemma: depletion of fossil fuels and population growth

-Maximum consumption of fossil fuels, defined for oil as Hubbert’s peak has been/will be reached between 2000 and 2020.
-As shown in the illustration, it has become imperative to find new energy sources to replace fossil fuels in no more than 40-60 years; that is, in our children’s lifetime:
+Maximum consumption of fossil fuels, defined for oil as Hubbert’s peak has been or it will be reached at some point between 2000 and 2025.
+On account of this it has become imperative to find new energy sources to replace fossil fuels in no more than 40-60 years; that is, in our children’s lifetime:

 Historically, population and income increases have been the driving forces behind energy demand.
-As seen in the illustration above, the population has increased five-fold since 1900, income has increased by a factor of 25 and energy consumption has increased by a factor of 10.
+As seen in the illustration above, the population has been multiplied by 4 and the energy consumption by 10.
 The connection appears obvious: more people with higher incomes means an increase in production and higher energy consumption.

 We are therefore faced with a scenario where fossil fuels are in a phase of decline, while the population and energy consumption do not cease to increase.
 What should be done?
 The only possibility is to implement an energy transition that both satisfies increasing energy demand and prevents continuous irreversible damage to the environment.